 External Affairs Minister S. Jaishankar has urged member states of the Shanghai Cooperation Organisation (SCO) to adopt an uncompromising stance against terrorism, separatism, and extremism.
-Speaking at the SCO Foreign Ministers’ meeting in Tianjin, China, Jaishankar stressed that the
+Speaking at the SCO Foreign Ministers’ meeting in Tianjin, China, Jaishankar stressed that the organisation must not tolerate or justify any form of terrorism under political or

 Congress MP Rahul Gandhi has criticised External Affairs Minister S. Jaishankar for “briefing” Chinese President Xi Jinping during the SCO foreign ministers’ meeting in Beijing.
 Gandhi accused the move of undermining India’s foreign policy and labelled it a “full‑blown circus.”
 Context of the SCO Engagement This high‑level interaction marks Jaishankar’s first visit